AnHosu/iot_poc/greengrass_ml.md

 ### Prepare machine learning resources
 To use machine learning resources like a Tensorflow SavedModel in a Greengrass deployment, it needs to be somewhere where Greengrass can access it.
 Greengrass can access objects in S3 buckets, so this is where we will put our resources.<br>
 However, Greengrass is a seperate service and needs permission to access other services.
 We already had Greengrass access Lambda to fetch deployment packages and that worked smoothly, but we will have to understand why before we can ensure the same for S3.<br>
 Greengrass has a service role that determines what other services and actions it has permissions to use.
 The service role can be found in the AWS IoT console under the Settings tab where we also find our custom endpoint.
-Somewhere in the list of settings is the Greengrass service role:
+Somewhere in the list of settings is the Greengrass service role.
 <div align="center">
 	<img width=500 src="images/aws_iot_settings_greengrassrole.png" alt="Greengrass service role">
 	<br>